patashish704/pandoc-complete/README.md

 set completeopt=menuone,noinsert
 ```

-This will allow you to dynamically filter out completion menu entries as you
+This will allow you to dynamically filter completion menu entries as you type
-type in more characters in insert mode.
+in more characters in insert mode.

 Additionally, the following global variables are available to tailor this
 plugin to suit individual needs: